 So, in this article, I am going to provide you all the substrate options for cherry shrimp.
 I have talked about multiple substrates here, each for different purposes.
 The one you’ll choose depends on your budget and plan with the shrimp tank.

 But before diving into the details of the substrate, we need to educate ourselves with the terms inert substrate and active substrate.
-These terms are very important and you need to have a clear idea of them for setting up a shrimp tank.
+These terms are very important, and you need to have a clear idea of them when setting up a shrimp tank.

 Inert Substrate vs Active Substrate